Getting to be a part of the Camp Matador Family is my favorite memory of all

 Who can attend Camp Matador?

-Camp Matador is open to freshmen who have attended New Student Orientation and are enrolled in the fall semester at CSUN.
+Camp Matador is only open to freshmen who are enrolled in the Fall of 2019 semester at CSUN.

 What activities can I expect during camp?